 We get plenty of calls from folks who say we have been loosing business for months and we just noticed our sign doesn’t light at night anymore.
 Unfortunately bulb’s, lamps & LED’s will eventually burn out, there’s nothing we can do about that.
 But it doesn’t have to be a catastrophe; once a week drive by your sign at night and just look to see if it is lighting.
 If not, give us a call and we can provide a timely service call to fix the issue.

 Sprinklers – Toxic to Signs

-Keep “Hard Water” away from signs.
-Walk the sign locations and plot out the sprinkler head locations near the sign and make sure they are 1/2″ Radius or 1/4″ radius sprinkler heads that shoot AWAY from the sign and not on the sign.
-Just keeping sprinkler water away from a sign, with proper maintenance, will allow a sign to last 10, 15 maybe even 20 years, but sprinkler water can destroy a sign in 2 to 5 years if left unattended.
+Another key aspect of sign maintenance is keeping “Hard Water” away from your signs.
+Walk the sign locations and plot out the sprinkler head locations near the sign and make sure they are a recommended 1/2″ radius or minimum 1/4″ radius sprinkler heads that shoot AWAY from the sign and not on the sign.
+Just keeping sprinkler water away from a sign, with proper maintenance, will allow a sign to last up to 20 years.
+Adversely, sprinkler water can destroy a sign in 2 to 5 years if left unattended.